ypaulsussman/prime_weekend_challenge_5/README.md

 Fork, clone, or download the project, then run `npm install`.

+In the `db.js` file, you'll need to replace the `mongoURI` string with the URI for your own database.

 In the `movies.js` file, you'll need to replace the `process.env.OMDBAPI` config variable with your own OMDb API key.
-It's a great service, especially for beginning developers, and I [highly recommend supporting them](https://www.patreon.com/omdb/posts) as you can.
+It's a useful service, especially for beginning developers, and I [highly recommend supporting them](https://www.patreon.com/omdb/posts) as you can.

 ## Built With